AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 In addition, [!DNL Google Ads] campaign-level performance metrics on the search network for the current day are pulled at 08:00 and 16:00 in the advertiser's time zone.
 +++

-+++What actions causes keywords and ads to lose their history?
++++What actions cause keywords and ads to lose their history?

 >[!NOTE]
 >
->(Advertisers with portfolios) Expect the performance of new keyword and match type combinations to be volatile while Search, Social, & Commerce gathers data to create new models.
+>(Advertisers with portfolios) Expect the performance of new keyword and match type combinations to be volatile while Search, Social, & Commerce gathers data to create models for them.

 **Actions in the [!UICONTROL Search] > [!UICONTROL Campaigns] views, in the bulksheet posting process, and in the ad network's own editor:**